The 5 Ps for easy Rose Growing

 Try to plan well in advance of purchasing your plants.
 Roses come in a multitude of sizes, habits and colours.
 They prefer a sunny position and a neutral or slightly acidic well drained soil.
 Try not to plant where the roots will be in competition with other plants.
 Certain varieties will tolerate a certain degree of shade and some will thrive in poor soils.
 Do your research.

 We have a hardiness rating in all our rose descriptions, these should be considered especially if located in very cold winters.
-The overwhelming majority of our roses will survive in all UK climates with only handful listed not being able to survive in temperatures that go below -12°C. Most UK growers should be aware of roses listed as zone 8, these will need a sheltered position, or ideally grown in a conservatory or orangery.
+The overwhelming majority of our roses will survive in all UK climates, with only handful which might struggle to grow in temperatures below -12°C. Most UK growers should be aware of roses listed as zone 8, these will need a well-sheltered position (particularly from strong winds) or ideally grown in a conservatory or orangery.
+The lower the number the hardier it is, with Zone 3 being able to withstand temperatures down to -40°C.

 The area to be planted should be free from weeds and deeply dug with the addition of plenty of organic matter such as well rotted farmyard manure or garden compost.
 Soil that has previously grown roses should be removed to a depth of 45cms and replaced with good soil from elsewhere.
 Try to complete this well in advance to allow the soil to settle.